Full Disclosure: Clicking on these links could mean a tiny commission for me, at no extra cost to you.

 2. Focus on Deep Breathing

 Deep breathing signals to your brain that you are safe and helps regulate your nervous system.
 The best part?
 It works every single time.
-There’s all kinds of techniques to choose from – and it’s recommended to try as many as you want until you find what feels right for you.
-You can take some online breathwork classes here (free for the first month too!).
+So, whatever you do: find a breathing technique that you like and use it.
+There are all kinds of breathing exercises and methods to choose from, you want to try as many as you can so you find the absolute best one that feels right for you.
+You can also take some online breathwork classes, where a professional guides you through a series of breathing exercises for a completely, full-mind-and-body relaxation session.

-Here are some easy ones to perfect in the meantime:
+In the meantime, here are some easy breathing exercises for beginners to perfect in the meantime:

-- Use the 4-4-4 method: Inhale deeply through your nose for four seconds, hold for four seconds, and exhale for four seconds.
+- Use the 4-4-4-4 method (box breathing): Inhale deeply through your nose for four seconds, hold for four seconds, exhale for four seconds and pause for four seconds.

-When anxiety takes over, it can feel like you’re being pulled into a whirlwind of racing thoughts and physical discomfort.
+When anxiety takes over and you spiral into an anxiety attack, it can feel like you’re being pulled into a whirlwind of racing thoughts and physical discomfort, or even complete dissociation.
 Grounding exercises help bring you back to the present moment, anchoring you in reality and breaking the cycle of panic.
-By focusing on your senses—what you see, hear, touch, smell, and taste—you can regain control and calm your nervous system.
+By focusing on your senses: what you see, hear, touch, smell, and taste, you can regain control and calm your nervous system.
 Simple techniques like the 5-4-3-2-1 method, using a worry stone, or wearing a fidget ring can make a big difference in soothing anxious energy.

 - The 5-4-3-2-1 technique: